Real-Estate-Security/backend-real-estate-ledger/README.md

 # Real Estate Transaction Ledger Backend

+## Development Setup and Information

+Please refer to the [DEVELOPMENT.md](DEVELOPMENT.md) file for detailed instructions on setting up the development environment and running the application.

 ## Project Title and Description

 The **Real Estate Transaction Ledger Backend** is a Go Gin server that implements REST API routes for a real estate transaction ledger.
 The backend communicates with a Hyperledger Fabric network to commit transaction data, enabling a secure and transparent system for managing real estate transactions.